-- Introduction to the Sentence-by-Sentence Outline - Creating an Sentence-by-Sentence Outline - Writing From a Sentence-by-Sentence Outline
+- .
+Introduction to the Sentence-by Sentence (S-by-S) Outline

+- Creating an S-by-S Outline

+- · Writing from a Sentence-by-Sentence Outline

+- Checklist Challenge

+- Checklist Challenge Coding

+- CAVES

+- OCCTI

 About the "Write-for-a-Month" Book Series

 The Write-for-a-Month (WFAM) composition series is a non-religious, yet meaningful, writing program for use in homes, schools, co-ops, and tutoring situations.
 The books are writing/composition books of two to four lengthy lessons each, between 50 and 120 pages per book (depending on the level).
 These books contain writing projects of all types at grades two through twelve.
 Each WFAM book is either topic-specific (Mowgli, Peter Pan, Beauty and Beast, Christmas Friends, Dumbo, Slinky Dog, Fairy Tales, Nature, Animals, Famous People, etc.) or writing-type-specific (i.e. story writing, reports, essays, dialogue, Twice-Told Tales, Tools and Tricks, and much more).
 All of the books are grade-level specific (five levels from 2nd through 12th grades--see note below).